vivaansinghvi07/why/README.md

-# why
+# Why?
-A place to store my stupid ideas for code
+A place to store my stupid ideas for code.

+## License
+All programs released in this repository are done so under the MIT License.